• LAUNCH YOUR DREAM

 2. The Steve Guttenberg Money Personality

 Guttenberg played Eddie in the cult favorite movie Diner.
-Eddie turned everything into a competition – he even made his fiancee pass a test about Colts football before he would go through with the wedding.
+Eddie turned everything into a competition – he even made his fiancée pass a test about Colts football before he would go through with the wedding.

 His type treats a discussion about money as a jousting match.
 Have you ever been asked by a potential employer what your salary expectations are?
-If you answered that question with a question, then you may be the Steve Guttenberg type.
+If you answered that question with a question, you may be the Steve Guttenberg type.
 To wit:

 Potential Employer: What are your salary expectations?